imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-07-Accessible-Rich-Internet-Applications/questions.md

 `font-family` is one of those properties that are inherited automatically by all child HTML elements.
 Imagine if something like this was not automatically inherited, we'd then have to define this style for every single HTML element that we added to the page!
 This would be very cumbersome and repetitive.
 As programmers, we want to write the least code possible and we can already see how inheritance assists us with that goal.

 It is important to note that not all CSS properties are automatically inherited.
-Take a property like `border` for instance and image we extended the style about and added a border:
+Take a property like `border` for instance and imagine we extended the style above and added a border:

     body{
       font-family: 'Roboto', sans-serif;